Wind-River/software-parts-catalog1/README.md

 If you already have the catalog running, bring it down and back up again, and the Nginx config should how have ssl enabled.
 #### Configuring Secrets
 There is an example in default_secrets.
-You can create your own secrets, as "secrets", which is ingnored by the gitignore.
+You can create your own secrets, as "secrets", which is ignored by the gitignore.

 The db.json and blob.json are in the form
 ```json